Simple Guide to Types of Whisk(e)y : Bourbon, Scotch, Rye

 - 51-79% corn

-- Additional regulation in that it is also must be filtered through maple charcoal chunks before aging (called Lincoln county process)
+- Other additional regulation – must be filtered through maple charcoal chunks before aging (called Lincoln county process)

 - Jack Daniels is a Tennessee whiskey